-HIS 221 World Culture: Greece and Rome

-This course studies the cultural history of ancient Greece and Rome with a focus on the interaction of diverse cultural elements which shape the metropolitan and cosmopolitan world culture of which we are heirs.
+World Culture: Greece and Rome HIS 2.2.1 This course studies the cultural history of ancient Greece and Rome with a focus on the interaction of diverse cultural elements which shape the metropolitan and cosmopolitan world culture of which we are heirs.

-HIS 231 USA to 1877

-This survey course traces American history from colonial times through Reconstruction.
+HIS 231 History of the United States to 1877 This survey course traces American history from colonial times through Reconstruction.
 The course emphasizes a broad range of topics including: colonial settlement patterns, the growth of slavery, the Revolution, the development of nationalism, the Age of Jackson, Westward expansion, sectionalism, and the Civil War and Reconstruction.